 Secondly, by including the threat of financial penalties, the Lieberman Clause employed an “asmakhta” – a contractual condition which, by virtue of its particular uncertainty, would render the acquisition invalid.5 Thus the Orthodox rejected the Lieberman Clause and would not publicly endorse a significant standardized halakhic alternative for nearly forty years.6

 In 1994, Rabbi Mordechai Willig drafted the “Halakhic Prenup,” which is currently touted as “the single most promising solution to the agunah crisis.”
-This prenuptial agreement, is effectively an agreement of binding arbitration to a designated Beit Din (PDF).
-In this legal document, the couple agrees to refer divorce disputes to the predetermined Beit Din with the acknowledgement that the Beit Din may impose financial penalties on either party.
+This prenuptial agreement is effectively an agreement of binding arbitration to a designated Beit Din (PDF).
+In this legal document, the couple agrees to refer divorce disputes to the predetermined Beit Din with the acknowledgment that the Beit Din may impose financial penalties on either party.
 By using the legalistic mechanism of binding arbitration, any decision by the Beit Din regarding monetary judgments would then be upheld by the civil courts.
 While there have been similar strategies as employed on an individual or limited communal basis (Levmore, 2009), the Halakhic Prenup is the first major attempt at promoting a standardized solution throughout Orthodox Judaism.
 7

 The Halakhic Prenup has been endorsed by several prominent Orthodox rabbis, but the similarities between the Halakhic Prenup and the universally rejected Lieberman Clause are striking.
 Consider the following chart which includes direct citations from both documents: